xtie97/PET-Lymphoma-Segmentation-MONAI/work_dir/segresnet_0/docs/README.md

 # Model Overview

-This model is trained using the state-of-the-art algorithm [1] of the "Brain Tumor Segmentation (BraTS) Challenge 2018".
+This model is trained using the SOTA res-UNet with deep supervision

 ## Training configuration